Just-Do-Stuff/rhcsa-practice-lab/README.md

 - Exam-style tasks (`instructions.md`)
 - Corresponding answers (`answer.md`)
 - Folders grouped by exam category, each with its own `README.md`
-- Each category corresponds with the RHCSA exam Category.
+- Each category corresponds with a RHCSA exam Category.
 Which can be found here: [RHCSA Exam Objectives](https://www.redhat.com/en/services/training/ex200-red-hat-certified-system-administrator-rhcsa-exam)

 ---